django-ftl/django-ftl/docs/usage.rst

 :ref:`setting-user-language` below).

 As soon as you activate a language, all ``Bundle`` objects will switch to using that language.
-By default they will use your ``LANGUAGE
+(Before activating, by default they will use your ``LANGUAGE_CODE`` setting as a default, and this is also used as a fallback in the case of missing FTL files or messages).

 Using middleware
 ~~~~~~~~~~~~~~~~